Languages at UCD

 Scroll down to see where you can study languages at UCD and how to make languages a part of your University journey:

-The Applied Language Centre (ALC) offers electives in fourteen world languages at levels ranging from absolute beginner to advanced.
-So, whether you’re starting from scratch, refreshing your memory or honing your skills, the ALC has something for you!
+The UCD Centre for English and Global Languages (CEGL) offers electives in fourteen world languages at levels ranging from absolute beginner to advanced.
+So, whether you’re starting from scratch, refreshing your memory or honing your skills, the CEGL has something for you!

 Our small group teaching offers a very personal experience, with greater opportunities for interaction with your teacher and classmates.
 The teachers are all either native or near-native speakers of their language with years of experience.
 All classes are also synchronised with the Common European Framework of Reference (CEFR) making it much easier for students to clearly define their language learning progress and level of proficiency.
 On top of that, our flexible timetable, with classes running from 10 in the morning until 8 in the evening, enables students of all disciplines and profiles to find a class that suits them.